sqlxpert/lights-off-aws/README.md

 * Not all EC2 instances support hibernation.
 * Not all RDS database clusters support cluster-level reboot.
+* If an AWS resource is tagged for multiple operations at the same time, an error will be logged.

 ## Tag Values (Schedules)